 - The quality of their work (19%)

 So, the sooner you’re able to connect younger employees with your employer brand, EVP, mission, development and progression ethos, and their social fit, and purpose in the role, the sooner you can nurture brand loyalty.
 And, they will be loyal.

 Which means an engaging, experience-driven pre-boarding program could be the one thing that determines how well you are able to retain first choice millennial talent.
-Considering they’re set to be 50% of the workforce by 2020, and potentially, 75% of the workforce by 2030 (according to U.S Bureau of Labor Statistics) – Employers need to step it up.
+Considering they’re set to be 50% of the workforce this year, and potentially, 75% of the workforce by 2030 (according to U.S Bureau of Labor Statistics) – Employers need to step it up.